rocky/python-spark/NEW-FEATURES.rst

 The original version of this Early parser is pretty awesome for its age.
 It was remarkably fast, and small: one Python file.
-Some care was put into making it run fast
+Some care was put into making it run fast.

 That made it easy to embed in a project.
 In fact at one time it was added to the Python distribution before it was removed in a later version.